DGxInfinitY/Vault-Project/README.md

 <code>sudo apt update && sudo apt install valac valac-dbg</code>

-You can find how to install valac by doing a google search.
+You can find how to install valac on your distro with a google search. ie "How to install vala on <InsertDistroHere>"

 If you're on MacOS you can install vala and it's compiler using homebrew: <code>brew install vala</code> in your terminal